Creative Writing Classes for Kids – The Composition Accelerator Programme

 The Class Vote Dilemma

-Students anonymously vote on whether to give a prize to the top scorer or someone who rarely wins, sparking a discussion on fairness vs. kindness.
+Students anonymously vote on whether a reward should go to the top scorer or someone who rarely wins, prompting discussion around fairness, kindness, and moral trade-offs.

 Guilt-o-Meter Ranking Game

-Students rank short moral scenarios by how guilty they would feel, then debate which values were in conflict and why guilt isn’t always straightforward.
+Students rank short scenarios based on how guilty they would feel, then examine which values are in conflict and why guilt is rarely straightforward.

 Moral Corners

-A fast-paced classroom game where students physically choose between conflicting values (e.g., honesty vs. loyalty) by running to different corners, then defend their choices in a friendly debate.
+A fast-paced classroom activity where students physically choose between opposing values, such as honesty versus loyalty, and defend their choices in a guided discussion.

 Introduction to thematic thinking.
 A simpler version of the 4 Core Themes are taught.